 A few weeks ago I was a scheduled to present several lectures as part of a course offered by Veritas Theological Seminary in Santa Ana, California.
 The course title was Scientific Apologetics: The Age of the Earth.
-The course was split 50/50 between speakers from Solid Rock Lectures including myself, and two prominent employees of Answers in Genesis.
-However, just hours before I was to present I was informed by the seminary president that I would not be allowed to speak.
-I had spent the previous two evenings listening to 11 hours of presentations by the AiG speakers and was prepared to respond to that material in addition to pulling together the strands of thought begun by my colleagues earlier in the week.
+The course was split 50/50 between speakers from Solid Rock Lectures including myself, and two prominent employees of the young-earth creationist’ organization, Answers in Genesis (AiG).
+However, just hours before I was to present I was informed that the seminary president had decided I would not be allowed to speak.
+I had spent the previous two days listening to 11 hours of presentations by the AiG speakers and was prepared to respond to that material in addition to pulling together the strands of thought begun by my colleagues earlier in the week.

-Though I was prevented from speaking – why this happened is a topic to explore in a future post – I quickly wrote out some of my reflections on the course material presented by the Answers in Genesis speakers.
-I was able to have these reflections given to the students in addition to some of the other reading assignments which I had already prepared.
+Although I was prevented from speaking—why this happened is a topic for another time—I quickly wrote out some of my reflections on the course material presented by the Answers in Genesis speakers.
+I was able to distribute these reflections to the students in addition to some of the other reading assignments which I had already prepared.

 After returning home I examined the reflections originally written hastily in the very early hours of the morning.
-I have edited them for clarity and provided a further examples.
-Below I present his edited version below as a small – 3000 word – glimpse into the world of creation apologetics.
+Subsequently I have edited those thoughts for greater clarity.
+Below I present this edited version as a glimpse into the world of creation apologetics.

 Does the evidence point to a young earth?
-A few observations.
+Some reflections on creationist’ apologetics.
 By Joel Duff

 With respect to the evidence and how it should be interpreted regarding the age of the Earth I make the following observations about the presentations made by the Answers in Genesis team:

 Casting Doubt is the First Line of Defense